Thailand tourism aims for record-breaking arrivals in 2025 – DW – 10/31/2024

 Thailand tourism aims for record-breaking arrivals in 2025October 31, 2024

-Thailand's government recently set an ambitious target to welcome 40 million visitors in 2025 in a bid by the tourism industry to regain momentum lost during the COVID pandemic.
+Thailand's government recently set an ambitious target to welcome 40 million visitors in 2025 in a bid by the tourism industry to regain momentum lost during the COVID-19 pandemic.

 The plan aims to attract more visitors to lesser-known destinations, expand flight capacity, and do more to promote Thai culture.